iag-geo/concord/README.md

 1. Tag all GNAF addresses with 2016 & 2021 ABS Census boundaries and Geoscape 202202 Administrative boundaries
 2. Remove all addresses in ABS Census 2021 meshblocks that are non-residential
 3. Aggregate all residential address by the _**from**_ boundary and the _**to**_ boundary
-4. Determine the % overlap of addresses between both boundary types for all boundary combinations
+4. Determine the % overlap of residential addresses between both boundary types for all boundary combinations

+****

 ## Concordances